JX-Master/LunaSDK-Docs/docs/api/class_luna_1_1_array_1a6e277fde54bd8a8e10e5967deaa68eb1.md

 constexpr const_reverse_iterator rend() const
 ```

-Gets one constant reverse iterator pointing to the one-before-first element of the array.
+Gets one constant reverse iterator to the one-before-first element of the array.

 ## Return value
-Returns one constant reverse iterator pointing to the one-before-first element of the array.
+Returns one constant reverse iterator to the one-before-first element of the array.